jmyers7/book/_sources/chapters/06-theory-to-practice.md

 The arrows in this simple graph are intended to convey "influence"---that different parameter settings will alter or "influence" the distributions of the $X_i$'s.
 Admittedly, since the normal model is so simple, there isn't much additional insight to be gained by drawing this graph.
 But it's good practice for the models in {numref}`Chapter %s <prob-models>`.

 How do we judge the _goodness-of-fit_ of a proposed model distribution?
 Our first method will be based on a visual comparison of the model distribution function to the _empirical distribution function_.
-The latter is defined in the next box, which also contains a reminder of the definition of an _empirical distribution_ that appeared back in the [third programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments).
+The latter is defined in the next box, which also contains a reminder of the definition of an _empirical distribution_ that appeared back in the [programming assignment for Chapter 4](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_04.ipynb).

 ````{prf:definition}
 :label: emp-dist-defn